elvismt/DOCS/README.md

-# mydocs
+# DOCS

-my notes on setting up everithing on debian: databases, webservers, frameworks...
+Contains markup documentation about setup and trouble shooting of databases, web servers, frameworks... all done in Debian 8 or 9.